dreamingblackcat/mmunicode_rails/README.md

 end
 ```

-#TODO
+## TODO
+- To add client side js support for font users' convenience
+- To add font embed files in generator.
+- To add helper functions for myanmar word processing(Long Term goal)

 ## Contributing

 Any form of feedback or contribution is welcome.
-Please do post an issue if there is something you would like to add as a feature.
+Please do post an issue if there is something you would like to add as a feature or if you find a bug.
-An issue can make the contributors of the project very happy.
+An issue/pull request can make the contributors of the project very happy.
 Don't be shy or afraid!

 If you would like to contribute then
 1. Fork it ( https://github.com/dreamingblackcat/mmunicode_rails/fork )